uclcami/uclcami.github.io/_pages/home.md

 (see [Research](research)).

-UCL Ccami started with an <a href="https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/N021967/1">EPSRC-funded fellowship</a>  and has studenships from <a href="https://www.ucl.ac.uk/intelligent-imaging-healthcare/epsrc-centre-doctoral-training-intelligent-integrated-imaging-healthcare-i4health">EPSRC CDT i4health</a>.
+UCL Ccami started with an <a href="https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/N021967/1">EPSRC-funded fellowship</a>  and has studentships from <a href="https://www.ucl.ac.uk/intelligent-imaging-healthcare/epsrc-centre-doctoral-training-intelligent-integrated-imaging-healthcare-i4health">EPSRC CDT i4health</a>.
 We are located at the <a href="https://www.ucl.ac.uk/hawkes-institute/">Hawkes Institute</a>.